jmce22/pands-project/README.md

 * If x tends to increase while y increases, x is said to be positively correlated with y, and r > 0.
 This is indicated by a positively sloping line from the bottom left corner of the axis. a 45-degree angle with the x-axis indicates a perfect positive correlation between variables.
 * If x tends to decrease while y increases, x is said to be negatively correlated with y, and r < 0.
 This is indicated by a negatively sloping line from the top left corner of the axis.
 A 45-degree angle with the x-axis indicates a perfect negative correlation between variables.
 * A figure close to zero implies little or no correlation between the variables and is indicated by a flat or almost-flat line through the middle of the plot.
+These three scenarios are illustrated in the image below:

 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/correlation_coeff.png)

 Pairplot to depict correlations between pairs of traits among full Iris dataset:

 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/iris_pairplot.png)

-Pairplot for correlctions between pairs of traits among Iris setosa data:
+Pairplot for correlations between pairs of traits among Iris setosa data:
 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/setosa_pairplot.png)

-Pairplot for correlctions between pairs of traits among Iris versicolor data:
+Pairplot for correlations between pairs of traits among Iris versicolor data:
 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/versicolor_pairplot.png)

-Pairplot for correlctions between pairs of traits among Iris virginica data:
+Pairplot for correlations between pairs of traits among Iris virginica data:
 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/virginica_pairplot.png)